The Program for Engineering Communication is part of the UW College of Engineering.

 Technical Communication Certificate

-Because we know employers are placing greater emphasis on workplace communication skills, the Technical Communication Program offers the ECBSculpture Technical Communication Certificate (TCC) for undergraduates who are interested in honing their communication skills.
+Because we know employers are placing greater emphasis on workplace communication skills, the Program for Engineering Communication offers the ECBSculpture Technical Communication Certificate (TCC) for undergraduates who are interested in honing their communication skills.
 Students enrolled in the certificate will benefit from instruction in designing, writing, editing, presenting, and evaluating technical and scientific information, and by collaborating in interdisciplinary teams.
 (We regret that we are unable to offer the TCC to graduate students or special students.)

 Our Mission

-The Technical Communication Program strives to enhance our students’ communication abilities and provide effective communication training for undergraduates in engineering and science disciplines.
+The Program for Engineering Communication strives to enhance our students’ communication abilities and provide effective communication training for undergraduates in engineering and science disciplines.

 Overall, the objectives of the Program are to: